IkeSteoger/city-explorer-api/README.md

 This application is used to test and learn about backend server setups.
 Completed for Code301d98.

 ## Getting Started

+To get started with this code you could copy all the code & make sure to add a .env file with your own information (see: .env.sample)

 ## Architecture